please phone only when essential

 > Introduction <

-Osteopathy treats the body as a whole.
-Osteopathy is a hands-on treatment that involves soft-tissue release, cranial-sacral (cranial osteopathy) techniques, articulation and gentle manipulation of the spine and its extremities to improve alignment and posture and allow the body to return to good health.
+So, to summarise: Osteopathy treats the body as a whole.
+We can also say, as for technique, that Osteopathy is a hands-on treatment that involves soft-tissue release, cranial-sacral (cranial osteopathy) techniques, articulation and gentle manipulation of the spine and its extremities to improve alignment and posture and allow the body to return to good health.

 Osteopathy treats a range of health issues including acute pain from injury and trauma, and chronic pain from occupational stress and repetitive strains.
 Of course, Osteopathy can also be particularly helpful for back pain, and also pain in the neck and shoulders.